LinkedInLearning/manage-storage-in-azure-4413556/chapter-7/chapter-7-readme.md

 These commands create a general purpose V2 storage account with blob public access enabled and an Azure Function to add the python triggers to

+Note the deployment of the function app for this demo was written specifically to run on WSL2 with docker and devcontainers in vscode.

 1. Create a resource group, replace <location> with your location of choice

     ```bash